Management of Oral and Maxillofacial Injuries

 - Jaw bone fractures

 Facial trauma can be the result of a vehicle accident, an injury at work or school, a sports-related injury, domestic violence, or caused by any situation in which damage to the face and mouth can occur.
 There are many nerves in the face, and damage to any nearby structures can be painful.
-Our oral surgeons promptly treat these issues while alleviating discomfort and ensuring proper recovery of the oral and maxillofacial regions.
+Our oral surgeon can promptly treat these issues while alleviating discomfort and ensuring proper recovery of the oral and maxillofacial regions.

-Experts in Treating Facial Trauma
+The Expert in Treating Facial Trauma

 Treatment for Facial Injuries